WPIG: History

 The station's image was once again tweaked in 2019 following the station's purchase by Seven Mountains Media.
-The on-air playlist (outside syndicated shows) has come to resemble a country version of the adult hits format, airing a gold-based playlist centered around the 1980s, 1990s, 2000s, 2010s, and some current music.
-For a brief period of time, a handful of country oldies dating as far back as the early 1950's were also included in the mix, although these subsequently have been phased out.
+The on-air playlist (outside syndicated shows) came to resemble a country version of the adult hits format, airing a gold-based playlist centered around the 1980s, 1990s, 2000s, 2010s, and some current music.
+For a brief period of time, a handful of country oldies dating as far back as the early 1950s were also included in the mix, although these subsequently have been phased out.
 Classic performers such as Randy Travis, Mark Chesnutt, Joe Diffie, Alabama, and Clint Black have once again become core artists, mixed in regular rotation with current artists.
 The station is one of the few country stations in Seven Mountain Media's portfolio not to use the "Bigfoot Country" brand nor share its airstaff with other country stations in the Seven Mountains portfolio; WPIG continues to use the Pig logo, mascot and longstanding air staff out of acknowledgement of the brand's heritage and consistent high listenership in Olean.
+The station nonetheless saw advertising revenues declining during Seven Mountains ownership, which led to the station dropping its Bonnies affiliation for the first time in its history in 2023.
+The station has since reverted to a more mainstream country mix of hit singles from the 1990s through today.